The AUG license is an important permit to understand for companies looking to hire temporary workers or contractors located in Germany.

 Yes, these terms refer to the same licensing requirement.

-Deel is the global hiring and compliance solution for international teams.
+Deel is the global hiring and compliance solution for international groups.
 Deel works with over 200 legal experts for up-to-date compliance in over 150 countries, including Germany.
 Learn more about hiring employees and contractors in Germany or book a free demo to see Deel in action.